Pothos are often decorated in a trailing fashion, but they fail to enchant when the vines are not bushy or fuller due to inapt pruning.

 Pathos is a water-sensitive plant, so it is essential to water the plant properly to make them fuller.

-Overwatering and underwatering are harmful to the plant and can result in long-term problems.
+Overwatering and underwatering harm the plant and can result in long-term problems.

-Moreover, you can also check the moisture content present in the soil using a moisture meter or chopsticks before watering.
+Moreover, you can also check the water content in the soil using a moisture meter.

-Remember, underwatered Pothos often have curling leaves with brown edges, while overwatered ones have squishy vines with rotten roots.
+Underwatered Pothos often have curling leaves with brown edges, while overwatered plants have squishy vines with rotten roots.

 5. Right Temperature & Humidity